manish-pamu/tcl/ReadMe.txt

 {} -
 - Escape from evaluation
-- while specifying a list,
+- while specifying a list
 - while using conditional statements and looping statements, for example... if, foreach, foreach_in_collection etc
 ----------------------------------------------------------->
 Notes_3: